 - Practice how to give your talk in its normal version, in its shortened version and in its extended version.
-Ideally the audience wouldn't even notice that you decided to skip some part, for example.
+Ideally the audience wouldn't even notice that you decided to, say, skip some part.

-- Mid-term talk: 10 minutes presentation + 20 minutes feedback
+- Introductory talk: 10 minutes presentation + 20 minutes feedback

 - Final talk: 10 minutes presentation + 10 minutes feedback

-- Turn off your cell phone and PDA so no incoming calls or alerts interrupt your talk.
-Also, cell phones often interfere with wireless mikes you may be wearing for speaking, so take your phone out of your pocket and put it somewhere away from your body (but remember to *turn it off*!).
+- Turn off your smartphone so no incoming calls or alerts interrupt your talk.
+Also, smartphones often interfere with wireless mikes you may be wearing for speaking, so take your phone out of your pocket and put it somewhere away from your body (but remember to turn it off!).

 - If the projection screen is too big to reach all of it by hand, bring a laser pointer or use the stick sometimes provided.
 Don't try to hold your laser pointer still — your unavoidable hand tremor will be amplified by it and clearly visible.
 Instead, move it in circles around what you want to point at, then turn it off again.